 In a social engineering scenario, a person is considered a victim of a scam.
 Their collaboration with the fraudster is not as apparent as they get involved through psychological manipulation.
 These victims are usually unaware that their actions are breaking the law.
 They are being tricked into opening accounts, for example, through job advertisements.

 Can you give us an example of a Money Mule case that you encountered?
 What was your learning?

 Philomena: We recently detected a ‘Money Mule’ pattern originating from the Philippines.
-At first glance, it looked like an organised criminal activity where users were intentionally cooperating with the fraudsters.
+At first glance, it looked like an organized criminal activity where users were intentionally cooperating with the fraudsters.
 By coincidence, we had this rare opportunity to correspond with some people taking part in the scam.
-After analysing the situation and with the cooperation of the individuals involved, we concluded with high confidence that the users were, in fact, victims of a ‘social engineering’ attack.
+After analyzing the situation and with the cooperation of the individuals involved, we concluded with high confidence that the users were, in fact, victims of a ‘social engineering’ attack.

 Each of the victims was forced to take a loan and got tricked by a shady credit advertisement posted on Facebook.
 These users were entirely unaware that their actions may bring any penalties to them.
 We have learned that each case can have a “hidden agenda” that is usually not visible to fraud analysts.

 What are the motives of those involved?

 Michał: Again, we have to distinguish.
 With what we identify as ‘Money Mules’, we assume a criminal background and an eagerness to make easy money.

 Poverty plays a huge role as well, as it can lead to criminal activities.
 If individuals are desperate or hopeless, they may feel they have no other choice.

 How are ‘Money Mules’ recruited?